 - Consider using data from different assessment methods to obtain the most accurate results

-Although there may be times when it makes the most sense to conduct a thorough, contrived assessment, research shows that frequent, brief assessments provide sufficient information to identify potential reinforcers.
+Although there may be times when it makes the most sense to conduct a thorough, contrived assessment, research shows that frequent, brief assessments (such as the MSW or MSWO) provide sufficient information to identify potential reinforcers.
 Roane, Vollmer, Ringdahl, Marcus, (1998) found that conducting a brief 5 minute free-operant assessment reliably identified potential reinforcers without the need for relying on more time-consuming methods like the paired-choice assessment.

 - Concurrent schedule